 What is the Aqua mutation in lovebirds?

 Aqua is a mutation in Agapornis fischeri that partially modifies the colour pigment pathway, producing a turquoise or sea-green colour instead of normal green.
-It is autosomal recessive.
-There are two allelic forms (B1 and B2) and a homozygous state (Homo).
+Aqua is a recessive allele of the blue (bl) locus.
+Its homozygous form (Aqua Homo) is fully autosomal recessive, while the two compound forms (Aqua B1 and Aqua B2) pair the Aqua allele with a blue-series allele and behave co-dominantly, producing an intermediate colour.

 What is the difference between Aqua B1, B2, and Homo?